By Patrice Dickens and Catherine Dolinski

 WASHINGTON – Maryland lawmakers who had hoped for President Bush to address both the nation’s domestic and foreign challenges in his State of the Union speech Tuesday said they got most of what they wanted.

 But while the state’s congressional delegation fell squarely behind the president in his call for a renewed war on terrorism and terrorist sponsor states, some lawmakers worried that the president would not be able to deliver on his domestic promises.

 Sen. Paul Sarbanes, D-Md., said the president “sent out a very sobering statement about the terrorist threat,” but added that he saw problems in his national spending proposals.

 “We absolutely have to move against terrorism, but if he pushes defense and homeland security, and also tries to do a giant tax cut, the deficit will be large and long-term,” Sarbanes said.
 “There was a basic contradiction in the goals he laid out.”

-Other members of the state’s congressional delegation were unabashedly supportive of the president’s message.
+Other members of the state’s congressional delegation praised the domestic and foreign sweep of the president’s statements, without questioning the details.